hgtonight/Vanilla-Plugins/BulkInvite/README.md

 =======
 1. Drop the BulkInvite folder into your vanilla/plugins folder.
 2. Enable the plugin in your dashboard
-3. Adjust the settings to your hearts content
+3. Click on 'Bulk Invite' in your dashboard User menu